Wrestling at the 1964 Summer Olympics – Men's Greco-Roman welterweight

 The men's Greco-Roman welterweight competition at the 1964 Summer Olympics in Tokyo took place from 16 to 19 October at the Komazawa Gymnasium.
 Nations were limited to one competitor.
+Welterweight was the third-heaviest category, including wrestlers weighing 70 to 78 kg.

 Competition format

 This Greco-Roman wrestling competition continued to use the "bad points" elimination system introduced at the 1928 Summer Olympics for Greco-Roman and at the 1932 Summer Olympics for freestyle wrestling, as adjusted at the 1960 Summer Olympics.
 Each bout awarded 4 points.
 If the victory was by fall, the winner received 0 and the loser 4.
 If the victory was by decision, the winner received 1 and the loser 3.
 If the bout was tied, each wrestler received 2 points.
 A wrestler who accumulated 6 or more points was eliminated.
 Rounds continued until there were 3 or fewer uneliminated wrestlers.
 If only 1 wrestler remained, he received the gold medal.
 If 2 wrestlers remained, point totals were ignored and they faced each other for gold and silver (if they had already wrestled each other, that result was used).
 If 3 wrestlers remained, point totals were ignored and a round-robin was held among those 3 to determine medals (with previous head-to-head results, if any, counting for this round-robin).